-This interesting article published on Bloomberg discusses the benefits of the COVID-19 to the environment and whether it has slowed down climate change.
+This interesting article, published on Bloomberg, discusses the environmental benefits of COVID-19 and whether it has slowed climate change.

-The article even showed global satellite images of aviation traffic of March and April 2020, showing a significant thinning out of traffic in April 2020.
-Sounds of birds chirping, bicycles passing and music emanating from a church in Lisbon and the same in Toronto where before these sounds were drowned by the heavy car and bus traffic, and human movement.
+The article even showed global satellite images of aviation traffic in March and April 2020, showing a significant thinning out of traffic in April 2020.
+Sounds of birds chirping, bicycles passing, and music emanating from a church in Lisbon and the same in Toronto were heard, whereas before, these sounds were drowned out by the heavy car and bus traffic and human movement.

-Unfortunately, the reduction of fossil fuel use and carbon emissions due to the halt in business and human activity is only a pause to emissions, according to Pierre Friedlingstein of the University of Exeter.
+Unfortunately, according to Pierre Friedlingstein of the University of Exeter, the reduction of fossil fuel use and carbon emissions due to the halt in business and human activity is only a pause in emissions.

 He says that a drop in COâ‚‚ emissions this year will still translate to an increase of 2ppm in the overall COâ‚‚ count.
-And even if emissions will significantly drop or stop today, the expected increase in temperatures for the next 20 years will be unaffected due to the inertia in the climate system, the article says.
+Even if emissions significantly drop or stop today, the expected increase in temperatures for the next 20 years will be unaffected due to the inertia in the climate system, the article says.

-Even China has begun operating their factories with the easing of lockdowns, a hint that things will return to the way it was and any changes will just be a thing in the past, the article added.
+The article added that even China has begun operating its factories with the easing of lockdowns, a hint that things will return to the way they were and any changes will just be a thing of the past.

 How to move forward.